-Since the driver automatically controls the electromagnetic brake, all you need to do is connect a 24 VDC power supply to operate the electromagnetic brake.
-This saves time to adjust the timings of control signal inputs and design a ladder program.
+The driver automatically controls the electromagnetic brake, all you need to do is connect a 24 VDC power supply to operate the electromagnetic brake.
+The control signal input or the troublesome ladder logic design can be saved.

 Alarm and warning functions